Huy-Ngo/acanban/docs/source/req/use-case/collab.rst

 Basic Flow
 """"""""""

-1. Student selects the task and and choose "Assign".
+1. Student selects the task and choose "Assign".
-2. Student choose the participant to assign to.
+2. Student chooses the participant to assign to.
 3. System receives the request and register the participant as assigned for that task.

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be Student and be logged in the system before this use case begins.
+User must be a participant and has logged in to the system before this use case begins.

 Post-Conditions
 ^^^^^^^^^^^^^^^